drupal-speedrun/content-models/node-entity-block.md

-# Entity Block
+# Node Entity Block

 ### Description:
-A block with a relationship to entities for render.
+Renders one or more referenced node entities.

 ### Benefit
 Allows editors to easily place arbitrary entities inside a layout.